jeffrey-garcia-wong/system-design-interview/README.md

 | avoid frequently accessing information not needed by the query |                                                                                      |
 | reduced amount of duplicated data                              |                                                                                      |

-* duplication of data is not necessarily bad as long it results in better schema (what defines better?)
+> duplication of data is not necessarily bad as long it results in better schema (when you can avoid updating duplicated data in lots of documents)

 General Guidance:<br/>
 1. Favour embedding unless there is a compelling reason not to